Miguel Cabrera Player Props: Tigers vs. White Sox

-Miguel Cabrera -- hitting .156 with six walks and an RBI in his past 10 games -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Lance Lynn on the hill, on May 26 at 6:40 PM ET.
+Miguel Cabrera and his .316 on-base percentage over his past 10 games (61 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Chicago White Sox and Jesse Scholtens on May 27 at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the White Sox.
+In his previous game he had a hitless showing (0-for-3 with an RBI) against the White Sox.

 Miguel Cabrera Game Info & Props vs. the White Sox